-Once upon a time, when I was still working in nuclear medicine, I did a lot of business with the Middle East.
+Once upon a time, when I was working in nuclear medicine for 7 years, I did a lot of business with the Middle East.
 A few times I was lucky enough to be able to travel to the Middle East region.
-I became rather passionate about this region, mostly because of the super kind people!
-How is it to visit Saudi Arabia as a Western woman?
+I became rather passionate about it, mostly because of the super kind people!
+How is it to visit Riyadh, the capital of Saudi Arabia as a Western woman?

 Here we go…

 Schiphol Airport, checking in for my flight to Riyadh, the capital of Saudi Arabia.
 It was the first time in the Netherlands someone asked me: “Do you have your headscarf and your male guidance with you?”
 Sure, all arranged… What did I get myself into?!